Secrets of Business Success

-Led by Mona Anita Olsen, who teaches entrepreneurship theory and practice at Cornell's SC Johnson College of Business, this three-week program, led by award-winning and nationally syndicated columnist and Cornell professor Sharon Poczter, you will be taught the frameworks used to analyze whether a company will be successful or not, and how companies grow if they are successful.
+Led by Mona Anita Olsen, who teaches entrepreneurship theory and practice at Cornell's SC Johnson College of Business, this three-week program will teach you the frameworks used to analyze whether a company will be successful or not, and how companies grow if they are successful.

 Professor Olsen has set up the course to facilitate the use of andragogy, where the student develops a deep knowledge of self and others through guided interactions that evoke the affective component of learning.
 The course is highly interactive, and class participation is required and encouraged.
 This will help you improve your public speaking abilities and introduce you to the classroom environment you can expect at a top-tier university, putting you ahead of your peers in understanding how to be successful in college.

 This program also can give you a leg up if you think business school might be in your future.
 It will expose you to the main concepts you'll need to understand in order to evaluate the success of businesses taught in MBA strategy courses.
 In addition, this course can help you hone your skills as a future business leader.
 Business leaders today need to be successful communicators as well as consumers of information, so you will discuss not only the business concepts themselves, but also the tools you will need to become a high-level critical thinker and analyst of business issues.
 The course will teach you not only what to think when it comes to business strategy, but how to think like a business leader.

-This intensive and engaging program is taught through Cornell's acclaimed Charles H. Dyson School of Applied Economics and Management, which is a highly regarded leader in applying practical economic and management tools to solve the world's most significant business and social challenges.
-The Dyson School has as an international reputation for the quality and breadth of its research, undergraduate and graduate education, extension, and outreach.
-The school's undergraduate business program, among the largest and most selective majors at Cornell, is currently ranked in the top ten nationwide by both Bloomberg Businessweek and U.S. News and World Report.
+This intensive and engaging program is taught through Cornell's acclaimed Charles H. Dyson School of Applied Economics and Management, part of Cornell's SC Johnson College of Business.
+The Dyson School's undergraduate business program, among the largest and most selective majors at Cornell, is currently ranked in the top ten nationwide by both Bloomberg Businessweek and U.S. News and World Report.